williamkapke/nodeirc/README.md

 about v8 (in the context of Node.js) also.

 ##### #v8
-Node.js uses the v8 Javascript engine.
-This means we rely on them to bring new Javascript features to Node.js.
+Node.js uses the v8 JavaScript engine.
+This means we rely on them to bring new JavaScript features to Node.js.
 It also means bugs/quirks trickle into Node.js.

 *Very important to know:*
 V8 is a google backed product that is primarily focused on Google products.
 You